August Deusser: Exhibition Rhine

-The exhibition at the Deusser House in Monheim am Rhein is showing works by the artist August Deusser until September 29, 2024.
+The exhibition in the Deusser House in Monheim am Rhein will be showing ten works by the artist August Deusser on the theme of the Rhine from April 6, 2025.

 Born in Cologne in 1870, the painter, collector and art politician August Deusser was a pioneer of emerging modernism in the Rhineland.
 The artist spent six years of his life in Monheim, where he lived and worked in the Deusser House, now named after him.